 Which Bed Placement Rule Should You Use?

-By now, some of you may have noticed that it’s not possible to place your bed that abides to all these Feng Shui rules.
+By now, some of you may have noticed that it’s not possible to place your bed while abiding by all these Feng Shui rules.

 For instance, your lucky direction may be on the west, but placing your bed there means that the door would be facing the bed.
 Or, you might be struggling to choose between placing the bed under the window or facing the door.